nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 ## 11. Output guidance & local customization
 Once a health check is completed, there is a requirement to provide next step guidance.
 Thought should be given to how localised this guidance needs to be.
 Should a GP be able to have the ability to signpost those at their surgery that have a high blood pressure to a local clinic or service?

-This possible requirement could lead to a "Multi-tenent" style solution, where different areas and regions appear to be independantly managed, but are run on the same underlying platform.
+This possible requirement could lead to a "Multi-tenant" style solution, where different areas and regions appear to be independently managed, but are run on the same underlying platform.

 > **Area 11 Summary**
 >
 > Customising output guidance based on local requirements.

-# Conculsion
+# Conclusion

 This report has identified key areas to aid in the planning of the technical implementation for a Digital NHS Health Check.
 If the chosen way forward considers each of these areas, it can then be developed in an iterative and incremental way; helping to future proof itself for change by having extensibility and interoperability at the core of its processes.